 All research contracts must be submitted through the Research Services Office for review and recommendation to be signed on behalf of the University.
 In most cases the contract will be signed by the Deputy Vice-Chancellor (Research) (contracts up to $500k) or Director, Research Services (for contracts up to $50k).
 The Research Services Office should be contacted to assist in the development and negotiation of research contracts as early as possible.
 For further information about research contracts please contact the Director, Research Services.

 International and offshore activities

-Contracts with an international partner will normally be signed by the Deputy Vice-Chancellor (International and Communities).
+Contracts with an international partner will normally be signed by the Pro-Vice-Chancellor (International) (contracts up to $200k).
 Advice must be sought from the International Office about the format and content of a Contract or Memorandum of Understanding with an international partner, whether for activities conducted off-shore or within Australia.

 Collaboration with TAFE